Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

 \subsubsection{Moir\'e materials}

 After the first realization of the QAH effect in Cr-doped (Bi,Sb)$_2$Te$_3$ \cite{chang2013experimental}, the search for new QAH materials focused on compounds with heavy elements that can host both strong SOC and local magnetic moments.
-The QAH effect was however next discovered in TBG \cite{sharpe2019emergent,serlin2020intrinsic} systems composed of carbon atoms, light elements with very weak SOC, and no magnetic moments.
-The TBG case represents a new route to realize the QAH effect in which emergent translational symmetries, orbital magnetic moments, and Coulomb interactions play essential roles.
-Very recently, a closely related QAH effect was discovered in TMD-based moir\'e superlattices\cite{li2021quantum}.
+Unexpectedly, the QAH effect was however next discovered \cite{sharpe2019emergent,serlin2020intrinsic} in a system composed entirely of carbon atoms, light elements with very weak SOC, and no magnetic moments, twisted bilayer graphene (TBG).
+The TBG case represents a new route to realize the QAH effect in which emergent translational symmetries, orbital magnetic moments, and Coulomb interactions all play essential roles.
+Related QAH effects have now been oberved in \czchang {ABC} trilayer graphene on \textit{h}-BN \cite{chen2019topological} and TMD bilayer moir\'e superlattices\cite{li2021quantum}.

 Moir\'e patterns are formed in few-layer van der Waals thin films by overlaying layers that have different lattice constants or different orientations\cite{andrei2020graphene,andrei2021marvels}.
-When the host 2D materials are semiconductors or semimetals and the period of the moir\'e pattern is long compared to lattice constants of the host 2D crystals, the moir\'e pattern gives rise to a low-energy effective Hamiltonian with an emergent translational symmetry that has the periodicity of the moir\'e pattern - {\it i.e.} to artificial crystals with lattice constants on the $\sim$10 nm scale that are referred to as moir\'e materials.
+When the host 2D materials are semiconductors or semimetals and the period of the moir\'e pattern is long compared to the lattice constants of the host 2D crystals, the moir\'e pattern gives rise to low-energy effective Hamiltonians with an emergent translational symmetry that has the periodicity of the moir\'e pattern - {\it i.e.} to artificial crystals (moir\'e materials) with lattice constants on the $\sim$10 nm scale.
 TBG and group VI TMD bilayers are the prototypical moir\'e materials.
-In graphene and most TMDs, the host materials have triangular Bravais lattices and low-energy states that have crystal momenta near one of two inequivalent BZ-corner momenta [$K,K'$ in Fig. \ref{fig1:overview}(b)] that are related to each other by TR symmetry.
+In graphene and most TMDs, the host materials have triangular Bravais lattices and low-energy states have crystal momenta in valleys centered on one of two inequivalent BZ-corner momenta [$K,K'$ in Fig. \ref{fig1:overview}(b)] that are related to each other by TR symmetry.
 The valley flavor is a good quantum number in the emergent moir\'e band Hamiltonian, and the valley projected Hamiltonians are not in general TR invariant.
 It follows that TBG and TMD moir\'e bands can have non-zero Chern numbers.